 StartEngine is a standout option for those looking to invest some money, for instance.
 This is a platform that allows everyday people to put your money directly into companies and startups, getting equity in return.
 Only needing as little as $10 to begin, it enables people to become investors in early-stage startups.

 Probably the most well-known crowdfunding platform for individuals – GoFundMe.
 This platform provides the flexibility to raise money for yourself, a friend, or a charity 24/7.
 It provides expert support but generally has higher fees.
 You can set up a GoFundMe page in only three steps.

 You may have heard of this one but the vast majority aren’t aware that Patreon is also a crowdfunding platform.
 While mainly used for artists and creative types like songwriters and bands, Patreon is gaining in popularity.
 It charges a processing and per-payment fee but has different tiers depending on your fundraising needs.
 All plans include the use of the Patreon mobile app, business tools, and more.

 When looking to crowdfunding for startups as an investment source for instance, rather than traditional routes like VC backers or angel investors, it harnesses the power of people.
 Whether a handful, hundreds, or even thousands of people contribute to your fundraising cause, it is a great way to start padding your startup’s finances.

 However, some may feel that the more traditional route is better suited to their business model.
 Here, you’d be looking to angel investors or venture capital firms for financing.
-We go over how to find potential investors in a related post and have created a guide to building a winning investor-pitch deck with a free downloadable template.
+We go over how to find potential investors in a related post and have created an investor-pitch deck template with a free downloadable template.